Updated June 1, 2023.

 Mount your canvas onto stretcher bars.

 Picking a thread from your scraps, stitch the inner round (open lines) of one unit.
 Using the same thread if possible, stitch the outer round (striped lines) of a second unit.
-The chart is on the next page.

 Continue in this way, picking threads and stitching inner and outer rounds.
 Never have the same two threads in two different blocks.
 This becomes harder to do as the units fill up, but try.
 If you must have two units using the same threads, do not use the same thread in the same place in both.
 That begins to look too much like a pattern.